How to Plant and Grow Sweet Potatoes

 Step 6: Harvest

-To harvest, wait for a day when the soil is dry and use a spading fork to loosen the ground in a wide circle around each plant.
-(If you use a shovel, be careful not to chop into any of the potatoes.
+Digging your sweet potatoes up is extremely easy, but will take some heavy lifting and back muscle.
+Wait for a day when the soil is dry.
+Using a shovel or a pitchfork, gently lift the soil.
+Be careful to do this in a gentle manner, so that the potatoes do not become damaged by bruising or piercing the skin.
 Even minor damage can lead to spoilage.)
 Use your hands to pull them out of the ground, shaking off the dirt as you free them.

 Step 7: Cure the Sweet Potatoes

 Once you have harvested all your sweet potatoes, it is time to cure them.
 Leave the newly dug potatoes to dry in the sun and fresh air for a few hours.
 Then store them in a box lined with newspaper and keep them in a spot that gets good air circulation for a couple of weeks.
 The ideal temperature for letting them continue to dry, or cure, is 85 to 90 degrees.